memon07/projectvanilla/README.md

-# projectvanilla
-A Stupid Blogging Website for Designers and Developers!
+# A Stupid Blogging Website for Designers and Developers!